 View archived newsletters below or sign-up here >

-An experienced business leader and a collaboration project from the Highlands and Islands have triumphed at Scotland’s annual Life Science Awards held in Glasgow last night (Wednesday 16 May).
+An experienced business leader and a collaboration project from the Highlands and Islands triumphed at Scotland’s annual Life Science Awards held in Glasgow on 16 May.

 The continued advancement of life sciences at Inverness Campus took another step forward this week, with the arrival of OrganLike.

 A new facility that provides workspace and collaboration opportunities for life sciences businesses across the Highland Council area was launched in Inverness today (Tuesday 27 March).